 Tweeting your AMA "proof" picture and then getting in touch with the PR office here at BU to retweet it from Boston University's main accounts is a great place to start.
 In addition, you can "crosspost" it on other subreddits.
 That means you can post the link to your r/IAmA thread with a brief description of what it's about in r/science if it's about science, or r/movies if it's about movies.
 Get creative.
 What communities do you think would be most interested in your area of expertise?
 There's probably a subreddit dedicated just to that.
+Pro tip: it always helps to contact subreddit moderators in advance to let them know you'd like to cross-post your AMA on their page.

-Another avenue for promotion is spreading the word internally throughout your BU community (whether that's your school or college via newsletters or on the BU event calendar ahead of time, or by having your school's social media team post about it on your school's social media channels after you have posted the AMA thread and gotten it going).
-Additionally, you should tweet out the link to your AMA on your own Twitter account as soon as you can after it is "live."
+Another avenue for promotion is spreading the word internally throughout your BU community (whether that's your school or college via newsletters or on the BU event calendar ahead of time, or by having your school's social media team post about it on your school's social media channels in advance and as soon as the AMA thread is up and running).
+Additionally, you should tweet out the link to your AMA on your own Twitter account both in advance and as soon as you can after it is "live."
 This way, your followers can easily click the link if they see it on Twitter, and go directly to your Q&A.